xion-global/xionfinance_smartcontract/README.md

 #### Farming (PoolModule)

 As soon as a user is involved in a transfer of Pool tokens (either through minting, burning, or trading them), our backend node picks this up and calls the XGT Reward Chest contract to indicate that a certain user needs to be updated.
 The corresponding function works in a trustless manner, such that the contract itself verifies how many XGT LP tokens the user has.
-Based on this, the Reward Chest of XGT starts (or ends).
+Based on this, the reward distribution of XGT starts (or ends).

 #### Cashbacks (Cashback Module)